acampove/rx_run3/README.md

 data = [1,2,3,4]

-gut.dump_json(data, '/tmp/list.json')
+gut.dump_json(data=data, path='/tmp/list.json')
 data = gut.load_json('/tmp/list.json')

+# And for plain text
+gut.dump_text(lines=data, path='/tmp/file.txt')
 ```

-this will dump to either JSON or YAML files, depending on the extension, extensions allowed are:
+the first one will dump to either JSON or YAML files, depending on the extension, extensions allowed are:

 ```
 .json